 Compared to other configuration management platforms or tools, Ansible does not require you to dedicate a server for storing or running modules.
 You won’t have to configure or run a daemon, or maintain a database.
 This is referred to Ansible being “Agent-less” compared to other configuration management ecosystems.

 Ansible is a very simple IT automation platform and very easy to learn, but having a knowledge of these items below will greatly help.

 Since Ansible is meant to automate tasks on Linux servers, general systems administrative understanding of Linux will greatly help your success.

 Ansible requires SSH to connect to the servers you want to perform tasks on.
 Understanding how SSH work and how to gain SSH access to your nodes is necessary to be able to use Ansible.

 Ansible Playbooks and Roles are written in YAML.
 This is a human-readable language that is commonly used in configuration files or in applications that store and transmit data.
 For a basic overview, read the official Ansible documentation on YAML.

 There are many ways you can install Ansible depending on your preferred workflow and operating system.

-We offer an InMotion Ansible Control Node free with our Cloud Server and Bare Metal Dedicated Server that is pre-built with Ansible that you can use to deploy your hosts from.
+We offer an InMotion Ansible Control Node free with our Cloud Server and Dedicated Bare Metal Servers that is pre-built with Ansible that you can use to deploy your hosts from.
 Or you can also install Ansible manually.